 I have fixed split or separating zippers many times without doing any sewing at all.
 I’ll tell you how.

 Here’s the most recent split zipper that I fixed in a matter of minutes without even picking up a needle or thread.
-This particular zipper was supposed to be closing the pocket on a backpack, but the zipper would split open every time.
+This particular zipper was on a work vest, and as soon as the owner zipped it, the zipper would split open every time.

 I have a pair of pliers specially made for zipper repair, but a regular pair of needle nose pliers should work for you.
 You can see from this picture that I am using my pliers to squeeze the zipper slide just a tiny bit tighter.
-This repair is much easier to do on a jacket than on a backpack, but I think you can get the idea.
+Don’t squeeze too hard with the pliers or the slide won’t move up and down the zipper at all!

 I recommend tightening one side of the zipper slide and then trying the zipper out again.
 If it still separates, then try tightening the other side of the slide, too.

-After I tightened this zipper slide, I was able to zip the pocket.
+After I tightened this zipper slide, I was able to zip the vest closed.
 I pulled on it a few times trying to make it separate, but it wouldn’t.
 Ah, I’m so happy that I was able to fix this one this way.
-I certainly did not want to try to replace this zipper!
+I certainly did not want to replace this zipper!